 When you come back you will feel a revived energy to move forward with your own life.
 Having survived your trip you will be more prone to trying without hesitation, without that fear of failing, and know there is more to life and more to the world.

 Listen to Inspiring Podcasts

 Podcasts are a great first step in making a change in your life.
 When I set my New Year’s goals, I said to myself January will be the month of inspiration to start off this journey, and I will listen to inspiring podcasts to get me motivated to make moves.

-That is what I did in January and it worked.
-It gave me that confidence and will to produce the same results all the successful entrepreneurs do or at least give it a shot and take action on my big goals.
+I started listening to podcasts in January and it changed the way I thought about my life and goals.
+It gave me that confidence to take action on my goals after hearing the results the successful entrepreneurs had.
+Hearing them encouraged me to give it a shot and take action on my big goals.

 Improve your skills

 The number one reason people don’t move into the next phase of their dreams is the lack of knowledge.
 They don’t know what is on the other side, how to get there, and what to do when you do get there.